CONVEX

 Frequently Asked Questions

-How is the debasement trade different from a simple inflation hedge?
+What is the difference between the debasement trade and an inflation hedge?

 Debasement Trade is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Debasement Trade is influencing current positions.